 F5 balances more than workloads.
 It also stabilizes furniture.

 Ya know, just gettin' swole in the office.

 A little extra lift for those hard to reach places.

 Cold conference room be gone!
 This sauna is powered by F5.

 Our engineering organization has also felt very convicted by our “niche” feature list so they have already added “software-defined doorstop,” “software-defined paperweight,” and “software-defined boat anchor” to the product roadmap.
-Rumor has it they will be GA on Feb 30th.
+Rumor has it they will be GA soon.

-If for some strange reason you are intrigued by software-defined application delivery services, you’re welcome to learn more by viewing the Avi Vantage Platform Data Sheet.
+If for some strange reason you are intrigued by software-defined application delivery services, you’re welcome to learn more by viewing the Avi Vantage Platform Architecture.